Indigenous Summer Play Readings 2025

 Jordan by Yvette Nolan

 Join Gwaandak Theatre for our annual Indigenous Summer Play Readings!
-This Season, we are proud to be presenting two scripts that are new to the Yukon: The Spirit of the Valley by Frank Henry Kaash Katasse and Jordan by Yvette Nolan.
+This Season, we are proud to be presenting two scripts that are new to the Yukon: The Spirit of the Valley by Frank Henry Kaash Katasse and Jordan by Yvette Nolan, with presentations in Whitehorse, Dawson City, and Haines Junction.
 This annual summer tour creates opportunities for emerging theatre artists, promotes stronger community connections, and showcases both new and returning Indigenous scripts to local audiences.
 We invite you to experience these stories with us!

 The Spirit of the Valley